Aliases for GAA Gene

 External Ids for GAA Gene

 This gene encodes lysosomal alpha-glucosidase, which is essential for the degradation of glycogen to glucose in lysosomes.
 The encoded preproprotein is proteolytically processed to generate multiple intermediate forms and the mature form of the enzyme.
 Defects in this gene are the cause of glycogen storage disease II, also known as Pompe's disease, which is an autosomal recessive disorder with a broad clinical spectrum.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for GAA Gene

 GAA (Glucosidase Alpha, Acid) is a Protein Coding gene.
-Diseases associated with GAA include Glycogen Storage Disease Ii and Glycogen Storage Disease Due To Acid Maltase Deficiency, Infantile Onset.
-Among its related pathways are Glycosaminoglycan metabolism and Galactose metabolism.
+Diseases associated with GAA include Glycogen Storage Disease Ii and Glycogen Storage Disease Due To Acid Maltase Deficiency, Late-Onset.
+Among its related pathways are Glucose metabolism and Innate Immune System.
 GO annotations related to this gene include carbohydrate binding and alpha-1,4-glucosidase activity.
 An important paralog of this gene is MGAM.

 UniProtKB/Swiss-Prot for GAA Gene

 Essential for the degradation of glygogen to glucose in lysosomes.